 There are a number of “primitive tools” that some preppers like to have on hand.
 If you’re passionate about the old ways, consider having some of the following:

 - wooden items for the bow drill method (bow, spindle, board)

 You can learn how to make each of them by taking a bushcraft class or by watching YouTube videos and trying to replicate them.

 Learning how to build your own shelter out of wood, boughs, and anything else you can find in the wild is advantageous when in the bush.
-However, if you can manage to carry something with you to help make that shelter, it will make things easier for you.
+However, if you can manage to carry something to help make that shelter waterproof, it will make things easier for you.

 You have the right blades to skin and butcher your game, but first you have to catch that game.
 A copper wire won’t add bulk or weight to your pack and it will make it so much easier to catch your dinner than if you only use your knife and your bare hands.

 Having a small fishing kit, particularly a line and some hooks, will also be of great help when in the bush.
 Again, this is something that is small, easy to fit in your pack, and will save you loads of frustration.

 These tools are just the beginning.
 You need to do further research to decide which ones are right for you.
 Read the reviews on the sites you buy them from.
 See what people DON’T like about them, and the alternatives they recommend.

 Once you get your bushcraft tools, don’t let them sit there and collect dust!
 Use them on your camping trips, bug out drills, survival challenges and even around the house.
 Remember that skill trumps bushcraft gear any day.